Prepping Your Immune System for the Fall Months Ahead

 It can be frustrating trying to find organic, non-GMO, grass-fed products in Indiana, but being aware of your options and having a better understanding of seasonal items can help.

-Try to avoid consuming products containing high-fructose corn syrup, monosodium glutamate, nitrites, dyes and processed sugars on a regular basis, as they can lead to a weakened immune system.
+Try to avoid consuming products containing high-fructose corn syrup, monosodium glutamate, nitrites, dyes and processed sugars regularly, as they can lead to a weakened immune system.
 Artificial sweeteners like aspartame and sucralose should be avoided as they have been linked to increased risk of health issues.
 Honey, agave nectar and natural syrups are healthier alternatives.

 Visit your doctor

-Dr. Faur suggests trying to minimize pharmaceuticals by exercising, decreasing stress and eating healthy.
+Dr. Faur suggests trying to minimize pharmaceuticals by exercising, decreasing stress and eating healthily.
 Make sure to visit your primary care provider annually for personalized preventive care strategies.

 Cold weather: Does it weaken your immune system?